Stanley Kubrick estate leads tributes to The Shining star Shelley Duvall

 “I’ve seen the news about Shelley Duvall.
 I’m doing ok.
 Shelley was having difficulties with her health over the past few months and I visited with her often,” a young woman, Sarah, who befriended Duvall in her later years posted on X: “I’ll always be grateful for the memories I created with her and that I was able to give her comfort and companionship.”

-The beloved actor went on to star in Altman’s McCabe & Mrs Miller (1971), Thieves Like Us (1974) and Nashville (1975), which was considered her breakthrough.
-She also starred in seven Robert Altman films throughout her career and, in 1993, appeared in Jane Campion’s 1996 film The Portrait of a Lady.
+The beloved actor went on to star in seven of Robert Altman’s films, including McCabe & Mrs Miller (1971), Thieves Like Us (1974) and Nashville (1975), which was considered her breakthrough.
+She also appeared in Jane Campion’s 1996 film The Portrait of a Lady.

 Born the eldest daughter of Bobbie Ruth Crawford and Robert Duvall in Fort Worth, Texas, Duvall had three younger brothers: Scott, Shane and Stewart.
 She is survived by her partner Gilroy.